cloudfermi/chive/README.md

 - Please refer to https://drive.google.com/file/d/18Kykagh5T9F9ALrh75DmNdfSj6Xic4-4/view
 - and https://drive.google.com/file/d/1hgYMJvaeOWBA8W5PGBhrbFi8se1-KYuu/view
 # License
 - This is our completely proprietary firmware design, ready to run in production.
-Require some fee for our efforts of code design, maintenance, and support.
+Require some fee per firmware downloading to your ESP32 chip for our efforts of code design, maintenance, and support.
 - Please contact us for more details of remote provisioning cHive firmware on your own hardware, and others.
 # Contacts
 - Please email to info@cloudfermi.com, or cloudfermi@gmail.com